arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Thursday 01/25/2018 18:31 (UTC)`.
+The last change was detected on `Friday 01/26/2018 05:36 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code